Haiti profile - Leaders

 Prime Minister: Evans Paul

 President Martelly appointed Evans Paul prime minister in response to a wave of protests in late 2014 demanding his resignation.

 A journalist, veteran of the democracy movement under the Duvalier dictatorship, and an ally of former president Jean-Bertrand Aristide, Mr Paul served as mayor of the capital, Port-au-Prince, for two brief terms.

-His mandate is to run a government of national reconciliation including opposition ministers, in order to end the protests and find a way out of political deadlock, and to oversee parliamentary and presidential elections in August and October 2015.
+His mandate is to run a government of national reconciliation including opposition ministers, in order to end the protests and find a way out of political deadlock, and to oversee delayed parliamentary and presidential elections between August 2015 and January 2016.